Following are the questions we’re most often asked with respect to Amish Friendship Bread.

 Q. What should my starter look like?

-A. It should look like pancake batter and on warm days may be very thick and bubbly.
-You may see a separation of starter and fermented liquid at times–just give it a good stir.
-If the starter looks moldy or turns any color from the first day of your starter then it has been contaminated but this doesn’t happen very often so don’t panic.
-Here are a few pictures to help put your mind to rest (L-R: from the Campbell Kids, Friendship Bread Kitchen, Catholic Kitchen):
+A. It should look like pancake batter and on warm days may be very thick and bubbly, especially after a feed day.
+You may see a separation of starter and fermented liquid at times–that’s normal, just give it a good stir.
+If the starter looks moldy or turns any color from the first day of your starter then it has been contaminated.
+This doesn’t happen very often so don’t panic, but if your starter is contaminated, throw it out.
+Here are some images of a starter, one bubbly and one flat.

 Q. Why can’t I use metal with my starter?